Quokka-Labs-LLP/ql-logger-flutter/README.md

     /// Use this function to record your log.
     ServerLogger.log(
          message: '<Message>',   // Log message or event details to be stored.
-         logType: '<Log Type>'   // logType is used to define the type of logs you want to store
+         logType: '<Log Type>',   // logType is used to define the type of logs you want to store
                                 // available log type (custom/error/user/open)
+         recordNetworkLogs: '<Record Network Logs>'  //Enable or disable recording of network connection logs.
     );
 ```